Data Frames - Part 2

 This histogram shows that the data have a distribution that is shifted towards positive correlations.
 However, only four values are (absolutely) larger than 0.5 (three positive, one negative).

-Next we can get the average (absolute) correlation per column.
+Next, let’s obtain the average (absolute) correlation per column.

 PYTHON